Everwind Guide: Airship Engineering 101 And Power Management

 Once you get some better materials, you will inevitably want to rip up your wooden floors and redesign your layout.
 This is where the early access jank rears its ugly head.

 Currently, there is no dedicated ship editor menu.
-You cannot just pause time and drag-and-drop your engines into a sleeker configuration.
+You cannot just pause time and drag your engines into a sleeker configuration.
 Worse yet, you cannot swim or dive underneath your floating platform.
 If you want to alter the bottom hull, you have to find a solid patch of land, park the ship awkwardly on a ridge, and crawl underneath it.

 Build your generators, process your dirt, and prioritize upgrading that core.
 The sky is massive, but it is infinitely more manageable when your ship actually responds to the controls.